microsoft/vscode-docs/docs/setup/linux.md

 ### Cannot move or resize the window while X forwarding a remote window

 If you are using X forwarding to use VS Code remotely, you will need to use the native title bar to ensure you can properly manipulate the window.
-This is no longer the default behavior on linux, but you can switch to using the native title bar by setting `window.titleBarStyle` to `native`.
+The native title bar is no longer the default behavior on Linux, but you can switch to using it by setting `window.titleBarStyle` to `native`.

 ### Low contrast menu bar